dariogreco21/Kelly-Criterion-/README.md

-Final project for a mathematical modelling course exploring the kelly criterion betting strategy.
+Final project for a mathematical modeling course exploring the kelly criterion betting strategy.